Mastering Adobe Illustrator’s Gradient Mesh

 With my students now working on their Technical Drawing assignment, I decided to put together this quick overview tutorial that will go over a few tips and techniques to begin colouring a vector illustration.
 In this assignment, students may use Illustrator’s Gradient Mesh to add depth and realism to their technical renderings.
 Student’s may also use any other tools, effects and techniques to create a realistic vector illustration.

-Take a look at some of my student’s final projects over at our program blog:
+Take a look at some of my student’s gradient mesh projects below:

 Using the “Box” method.